Hungary–Vietnam relations: History

-21st Century
+21st century

 Relations between Hungary and Vietnam are described as excellent.
-Hungarian Prime Minister Viktor Orbán visited Vietnam in 2017.
+Hungarian prime minister Viktor Orbán visited Vietnam in 2017.

 Vietnam considers Hungary an important economic and key partner in Central Europe, due to its diverse ties and rich history.
-The two countries developed a strategic partnership in 2018, with the Hungarian Prime Minister referring to Vietnam as a success in the Far East.
+The two countries developed a strategic partnership in 2018, with the Hungarian prime minister referring to Vietnam as a success in the Far East.

 On August 1, 2020, the European Union–Vietnam Free Trade Agreement came into force, which eliminated 99% of tariffs in trade between Vietnam and EU countries, including Hungary.

 Vietnamese people in Hungary

 The Vietnamese community in Hungary is small and, despite historic immigration, Vietnamese tend to be less active and well-integrated into Hungarian society.
 In 2018, the Hungarian government officially recognized a pagoda that had recently been built by the Vietnamese community.

-However, illegal immigration remains a concern.
 In 2010, Hungary and the European Union (of which Hungary is a member) launched a crackdown on a Vietnamese illegal immigration network.

-Currently, the Vietnamese community in Hungary has about 5,000 people, of which the vast majority have legal residency or residence papers.
-Vietnamese people in Hungary mostly live and work in the capital city of Budapest, a few live, work, and study in some other big cities such as Szeged and Debrecen.
-The first Vietnamese people were present in Hungary more than half a century ago, but the Vietnamese community has just formed and has really stabilized for nearly three decades.
-At first, the Vietnamese in Hungary were mostly students, doctoral students, interns; After graduating from university or defending a doctoral or doctoral thesis, many people stayed and chose Hungary as their second homeland.